EmilyShepherd/kiOS/README.md

 only has a `/bin` directory (no `/usr/bin` or `/sbin` etc) and this contains just 7 binaries.
-At runtime, there are only three long term processes in the host pid namespace - init itself, the container container runtime, and kubelet). kiOS' lack of complexity makes hiding an 8th binary, or a 4th running process almost impossible.
+At runtime, there are only three long term processes in the host pid namespace - init itself, the container runtime, and kubelet). kiOS' lack of complexity makes hiding an 8th binary, or a 4th running process almost impossible.

 ### kiOS is configurable